Guardians of the Galaxy: How to balance gameplay, humor, and a good story

 Eidos Montreal took the wraps off the video game version of Marvel’s Guardians of the Galaxy this week at the Electronic Entertainment Expo (E3).

 It debuts October 26 as a single-player adventure where you play as Star-Lord, and you have to learn to work together with ragtag group of Groot, Drax, Gamora, and Rocket Raccoon.
-The game is coming out on the Xbox, PlayStation, and PC — and Nintendo announced a Switch version is coming as well.
+The game is coming out on the PC, PlayStation, and Xbox, and Nintendo announced a Switch version is coming as well.

 The game is intended to capture the humorous banter of the Guardians as well as the serious mission of saving the galaxy.
 And it’s supposed to have fun gameplay as well.
-It could be hard to balance the competing expectations that fans will have about this, and so we talked with Mary DeMarle, senior narrative director at Eidos Montreal, about how the team is finding that balance.
+It could be hard to balance the competing expectations that fans will have about this, and so we talked with Mary DeMarle, a senior narrative director at Eidos Montreal, about how the team is finding that balance.

 I was in a group of three writers who quized DeMarle about the game during E3.